manuscriptrelated/CSCW2025/README.md

 ### 1. Anonymized Dataset Samples

 We provide 10% samples from each of two datasets.
 These samples have been carefully anonymized to remove sensitive information, offering a secure and representative subset for analysis.
+Samples with the suffix _1 are formed by resampling after truncating the dataset.

 ### 2. Username Anonymization Code